Man named William Shakespeare, one of the first to get Pfizer vaccine, sets off pun cascade

 “All’s well that ends well,” read one tweet.
 “A plague on neither of their houses,” read another.

-For many in Britain, the day marked a historic and emotional step in the country’s — and the world’s — fight against the pandemic that has infected more than 67 million people globally since the first outbreak was reported in Wuhan, China late last year.
+For many in Britain, the day marked a historic and emotional step in the country’s — and the world’s — fight against the pandemic, which has infected more than 67 million people globally since the first outbreak was reported in Wuhan, China, late last year.